gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ## Keeping buy-in

 Keeping buy-in after initially getting it is not a given, since software always takes longer than expected and unexpected hurdles happen all the time.
 Here, showing the progress through regular demos (weekly or biweekly is a good frequence) is great for stakeholders especially non-technical ones.
+And it can potentially motivate fellow developers to also learn the new language and help you out.

 Addtionally, showing how long-standing issues in the old code get automatically solved by the new code, e.g. memory leaks, or fuzzing crashes in one function, are a great sign for stakeholders of the quality improving and the value of the on-going effort.